pugsandcoffee/myblog/content/posts/tryhackme/tryhackme_blueprint.md

 categories: ["Writeups"]

 lightgallery: false
-summary: Joining this room on the TryHackMe platform, it tells us that this box is apparently a windows machine that hosts a vulnerable website.
+summary: Joining the __"Blueprint"__ room on the TryHackMe platform, it tells us that this box is apparently a windows machine that hosts a vulnerable website.
 We will hack into this Windows machine and escalate our privileges to Administrator by NOT using Metasploit.
 ---

 # {{< figure src="/blueprint/banner.jpg" title="Hack into this Windows machine and escalate your privileges to Administrator." >}}